YourSwimLog.com

 Latex caps are an excellent swim training cap for both experienced and recreational lap swimmers.

-Silicone caps are more expensive, last longer, and keep your head warm.
+Silicone caps are more expensive, faster, last longer, and keep your head warm.

-Silicone caps are also more hydrodynamic because they have less wrinkles.
+Silicone caps are also more hydrodynamic because they have fewer wrinkles.
 Latex caps typically bunch up at the back or front, while silicone caps fit smoothly.

 While silicone caps are a little pricier, they are excellent racing caps for their hydrodynamic properties, for swimmers with longer hair, and cold water swimming.